 Science Resource Hub for Inquiry-Based Teaching

-This Science hub supports teachers who want students to think like scientists, not just memorize vocabulary.
-Resources are grouped by discipline so you can design lessons that combine observation, evidence analysis, explanation, and application.
-Whether you are launching a lab, teaching a concept-heavy unit, or preparing students for cumulative assessment, this page helps you select the right materials quickly.
+This Science hub helps students think like scientists, not just memorize terms.
+Resources are grouped by discipline so you can build lessons that combine observation, evidence analysis, explanation, and application.
+Whether you are launching a lab, teaching a concept-heavy unit, or reviewing for assessments, this page helps you find the right materials quickly.

 Practical classroom implementation

-Use this hub to build 5E-style sequences: Engage with a phenomenon, Explore through data or simulation, Explain key concepts, Elaborate through transfer tasks, and Evaluate with short evidence-based responses.
-For limited lab time, choose low-prep investigations and data interpretation routines.
-For mixed readiness classes, assign tiered tasks where all students analyze the same phenomenon at different complexity levels.
+Use this hub to build 5E-style sequences: engage with a phenomenon, explore with data or simulation, explain key concepts, elaborate with transfer tasks, and evaluate with short evidence-based responses.
+If lab time is limited, use low-prep investigations and data routines.
+For mixed-readiness classes, assign tiered tasks around the same phenomenon with different levels of complexity.

 Unique classroom example: In a weather systems unit, students begin by interpreting local forecast maps, identify pressure and front patterns, test claims using historical data, and present a brief forecast justification supported by evidence and vocabulary from the unit.